普通の外にいくつかの著名な品質を持っている、と畏敬の念を起こさせるあるいかなるビーイングは、カミと呼ばれています。

 the number is incalculable

-There are now over 260 shrines described on this website.
+There are now over 270 shrines described on this website.
 Maintaining it is an ongoing labour of love—there is virtually no external copy and paste—and takes a considerable amount of time.
 I would very much appreciate it if you would show your appreciation by buying my book "Sacred Tokyo, 40 Shinto Shrines".
-Details can be found by clicking the image at the top right hand corner of this page.
+Details can be found here

 Recent Additions